NetClose - Auto-Reconciliation Saved Search Setup

 The Search Date Field Internal ID field is where you tell the reconciliation generation script which field to filter for the reconciliation period.
 If you're generating reconciliations for your December 2022 period, the script will filter your saved search for all entries on or before the last day of your December 2022 period (for ending balance reconciliations; activity reconciliations will have a filter applied from the first day of your accounting period to the last day, to capture only the activity in that period).

-You will need to provide the internal ID of this field so the script knows which field to filter on.
-The internal ID of the field can be found by clicking on the field help for the field you're interested in filtering.
-If you don't see the internal ID when you do this, hover over the house icon in the upper left corner of your NetSuite instance, go to "Set Preferences" and on the right hand side under the "Defaults" field group, check the box next to "Show Internal IDs".
+You will need to provide the Internal ID of this field so the script knows which field to filter on.
+The Internal ID of the field can be found by clicking on the field help for the field you're interested in filtering.
+If you don't see the Internal ID when you do this, hover over the house icon in the upper left corner of your NetSuite instance, go to "Set Preferences" and on the right-hand side under the "Defaults" field group, check the box next to "Show Internal IDs".
 Remember, you can use joins here if you need to.

 (Optional) Search Subsidiary Field Internal ID